stevencohn/WindowsPowerShell/readme.md

 #### `Start-VMUntilReady`
 Start the named VM, optionally restoring the latest snapshot, and waiting until the OS provides a stable heartbeat.

+#### `Test-Elevated`
+Determine if the current session is elevated and displays a warning message if not.
+Can be run without the warning message and simply return a boolean result.

 ## Profiles